Samxx97/Fuzzy-Clustering/README.md

 <p align="justify">
- a Numpy vectorized implementation written in Python of some of the fuzzy clustering algorithms which includes the following:
+ a Numpy vectorized implementation written in Python of some of the fuzzy clustering algorithms, it includes the following:
  </p>

 <ul>